mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:

 name:     Sleet Dasher<br>
-text:     Whenever this minion destroys an enemy, reactivate it.
+text:     Reactivate this minion whenever it destroys an enemy.

 name:     Voice of the Wind<br>
 text:     Whenever you summon a minion from your hand, summon a 2⚔️/2❤️ Vespyr Winter Maerid nearby.